shivam4ukhandelwal/react-native-restaurantApp/README.md

 # Noon Assigment react-native-restaurantApp

-react-native-restaurantApp is a React Native TypeScript e-commerce application for restaurants.
-This app allows users to browse menus, place orders, and make payments.
+This project is a React Native Food Ordering App, developed as part of the React Native Developer Assignment.
+The application provides a seamless and engaging experience for users to browse restaurants, search for menu items, and place orders efficiently.

 ## Table of Contents